Homemade Dukkah + Road Trip to Kangaroo Valley

 If you follow us on Instagram or Twitter, you’ve probably seen some pictures from our recent road trip touring the stunning NSW South Coast.
 Cruising around the towns of Kangaroo Valley & Berry, it was a week of pure leisure, slowing down and soaking up some much needed down time.

-We ourselves booked into a pet-friendly self contained house nestled in the heart of Kangaroo Valley .
-Days before I had envisioned us lounging on the wrap around sun deck, tucking into some local cheese and this homemade Dukkah whilst sipping on some slightly chilled pinot noir.
+We booked ourselves into a pet-friendly self contained house nestled in the heart of Kangaroo Valley .
+Days before I had envisioned us lounging on the sun deck, tucking into some local cheese and this homemade Dukkah whilst sipping on some slightly chilled pinot noir.
 Sounds serene huh?

 After two days of hibernation, we eventually got to enjoy the great outdoors.
 The local towns of Kangaroo Valley & nearby Berry are beautiful country villages, steeped in history & charm.
 The entire South Coast region is fast emerging as a foodies haven with its abundance of local produce, local wineries and gourmet cafes & restaurants dotted throughout.
-Check out more pictures here
+Well worth the visit, even in the rain.

-Below is a super easy recipe for Dukkah.
-I tend to make it if we’re entertaining as it makes a great casual starter.
+Below is our super easy recipe for Dukkah.
+We tend to make it if we’re entertaining as it makes a great casual starter.
 You could also bring it along to a picnic or like we had planned, a self catered short escape.
-If you’ve never heard of Dukkah, to put it simply it’s an Egyptian spice mix.
+If you’ve never heard of Dukkah before, to put it simply it’s an Egyptian spice mix.
 You can read more about it here if you like.

 - Hazelnuts 1/3 cup